AtomLinter/linter-reek/README.md

 #### reekExecutablePath
 ```
 'linter-reek':
-  'reekExecutablePath': null # reek path.
+  'reekExecutablePath': /path/to/your/reek/here
 ```
-Run `which reek` to find the path, if you using rbenv run `rbenv which reek`
+Run `which reek` to find the path (if you using rbenv run `rbenv which reek`).

-**Note**: This plugin finds the nearest .reek.yml file and uses the --config command line argument to use that file, so you may not use the --config argument in the linter settings.
+**Note**: This plugin finds the nearest config.reek file and uses the -c command line argument to use that file, so you may not use the -c argument in the linter settings.

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: